Fatty liver disease life insurance

 Acute cases of hepatitis are likely to have a lesser effect on the cover you can secure than chronic cases, as there’s less chance serious liver problems will occur.

-It’s unlikely you’ll be declined due to a hepatitis diagnosis, but which strain of the virus you were diagnosed with and the severity of your symptoms can have an impact on the cover you’ll be offered.
+The strain of the virus you were diagnosed with and the severity of your symptoms could have an impact on the cover you’ll be offered.

-In cases of a full recovery, it can be possible to secure cover on standard terms.
+In cases of a full recovery, it could be possible to secure cover on standard terms.

 In life insurance ‘standard terms’ refers to a policy with a standard price premium with no loading due to poor health.